Breast reduction is one of the most transformative procedures available at our North Shore, Norwest & Westmead clinics.

 For patients who have had a breast reduction surgery previously, however, aren’t happy with the shape or size, Dr Reddy can perform a revision breast reduction.

 While certain breast reduction surgeries may be performed as a day stay procedure, patients often stay in hospital for a period of 1-2 days.
 Most patients usually feel well enough to go home the following morning.
 A specific post-operative instruction plan together with 24 hour contact details will be provided at the time of your discharge.
 This will ensure you’re completely at ease during your recovery period at home.

-Dr Reddy will see you regularly during your recovery period.
+Dr Reddy will see you throughout your recovery period.
 You will be able to attend to your self-care needs shortly after surgery and will be able to shower the day after surgery.
-We will schedule a post-operative check-up approximately 5-7 days post-surgery.
+We will schedule a post-operative check-up approximately 5-10 days post-surgery.
 All dressings will be removed at this visit.
 We will provide instructions on how to tape your incision lines and advice on scar management.

 Breast reduction surgical bra

-We will provide you will a medical-grade surgical bra or garment to help support your healing breasts and prevent bruising.
+You will wear a medical-grade surgical bra or garment to help support your healing breasts and prevent bruising.
 You will continue to wear your supportive breast garment (no underwire) for a total of 6 weeks.

-All subsequent follow-ups are included in your surgical fee.
+Providing you have a referral letter from your general practitioner, all subsequent follow-ups for the first year are included in your surgical fee.
 Dr Reddy will continue to monitor your recovery and results until he is completely satisfied with the progress.

 Patients often experience minimal to moderate discomfort, which will depend upon the extent of your breast reduction surgery.
 This can be managed with pain-relief medicine, prescribed by Dr Reddy.
 Most patients are able to walk comfortably the day following surgery.